 Tie one end of the string to your chalk.

 Place the chalk at the cuff and pull the string taut to the armpit of the shirt.
 Hold down that end of the string as you arc the chalk across the fabric from cuff to bottom hem of the shirt, drawing a curved line.
 Use the chalk to trace the shirt seam and sleeve onto the fabric.

 Cut out the resulting shape—since the fabric is folded, you’ll have two pieces.
-Repeat on opposite side of shirt to create the second wing.
+Repeat on the opposite side of the shirt to create the second wing.
 You should now have four total wing shapes, two for each side of the shirt.

-Grab a plate and trace half-circles along the curved edge of each pair of wing pieces and cut out.
+Grab a plate and trace half-circles along the curved edge of each pair of bat wing pieces and cut out.

 With right sides together, sew a straight stitch along the curved edges of each wing.

 Notch fabric along this side and clip the corners.

 Step 5: Attach bat wings to black shirt

 Turn the shirt inside-out.
 Carefully open up the seams of the shirt along its sides and the underside of the sleeves.

 Insert the wings, lining up and pinning the two unsewn sides of each wing along the seams you’ve just opened on the shirt.
 It will look pretty bunched up, especially in the arms, so pin and then sew one side at time to make it easier to handle.